spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 }
 ```

-What happens during `terraform apply`:
+What happens during `tofu/terraform apply`:

-- Terraform creates the 3 stacks
+- OpenTofu/Terraform creates the 3 stacks
 - Sets up the dependency between them

 You might notice the three destructors at the end.
-They don't do anything yet, but they will be used during `terraform destroy`.
+They don't do anything yet, but they will be used during `tofu/terraform destroy`.
 Destroy order:

-- Terraform destroys the dependencies and dependency references
+- OpenTofu/Terraform destroys the dependencies and dependency references
 - Destroys the grandchild stack (`app`) **and** its resources
 - Destroys the parent stack (`infra`) **and** its resources
 - Finally, destroys the grandparent stack (`vpc`) **and** its resources